FIWARE/tutorials.CRUD-Operations/README.md

-Batch processing uses the `/v2/op/update` endpoint with a payload with two attributes - `actionType=delete` means we will delete something from the context and the `entities` attribute holds an array of attributes we wish to update.
+Batch processing uses the `/v2/op/update` endpoint with a payload with two attributes - `actionType=delete` means we will delete something from the context and the `entities` attribute holds an array of attributes we wish to delete.

 If any attribute does not exist in the context, the result will be an error response.